GrantPerry17/chatting-application-storage-GrantPerry17/README.md

 how many points out of 20 do you deserve on this assignment:

-I deserve 20/20 points because I followed the instructions and passed all tests.
+I deserve 20/20 points because I followed the instructions and they still pass all tests with adding these buttons + changes.

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->

-This assignment helped me improve my skills in working with APIs and handling real-time updates with JavaScript.
-I learned how to fetch and display messages dynamically, manage asynchronous functions, and handle user input.
-One challenge was ensuring messages were correctly formatted based on the sender, which improved my ability to manipulate the DOM and manage dynamic content.
+This assignment helped me improve my skills in handling user input and localStorage.
+I learned how to enable/disable the message input based on whether the user has saved their name.
+Implementing the save and change name functionality enhanced my understanding of data persistence across page reloads.
+A challenge was ensuring the "Change Name" button updated the input and localStorage correctly, which improved my ability to manage dynamic user interactions.

 ### How long it took me to finish this?
-About an hour to complete.
+About an hour or so to complete.

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?